 This statement alone should be enough for companies to put more effort into focusing on reviews as a primary channel for social proof.
 Social proof and customer feedback are becoming a necessity for any eCommerce business looking to stay relevant and trustworthy in an ever-evolving shopping journey.

 Most people will read up to ten reviews before making a purchase decision, and 54% of respondents will visit a website after reading positive reviews.
 Recommendation and review engines rely on other people’s feedback to help businesses drive sales and refer people to brands they will like based on the buying decisions of people like them.
-But social proof in the form of reviews can also be used to improve search performance.

 That said, in the world of social proof, not all reviews carry the same weight.